Natural stone · Multi-brand

 STONEEX digital templating

-Laser-measured templates go directly to CNC fabrication — sub-millimeter accuracy, guaranteed fit on installation day.
+Laser-measured templates go directly to CNC fabrication.
+Sub-millimeter accuracy, guaranteed fit on installation day.

 02